dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ### Titlebar for Windows

-The `TitleBar` control provides the ability to add a custom title bar to your app on Windows:
+The <xref:Microsoft.Maui.Controls.TitleBar> control provides the ability to add a custom title bar to your app on Windows:

 :::image type="content" source="media/dotnet-9/titlebar-overview.png" alt-text=".NET MAUI Titlebar overview." border="false":::

-A `TitleBar` can be set as the value of the `Window.TitleBar` property on any `Window`:
+A <xref:Microsoft.Maui.Controls.TitleBar> can be set as the value of the <xref:Microsoft.Maui.Controls.Window.TitleBar?displayProperty=nameWithType> property on any <xref:Microsoft.Maui.Controls.TitleBar>:

 ```xaml
 <Window.TitleBar>